vmware-tanzu/sonobuoy/docs/snapshot.md

 ![tarball meta screenshot][8]

 ### /serverversion.json

-> NOTE: this is currently `/serverversion/serverversion.json`, proposal here is to just make it `/serverversion.json`

 `/serverversion.json` contains the output from querying the server's version, including the major and minor version, git commit, etc.